helsingborg-stad/active-directory-api-wp-integration/README.md

 - AD_USER_DOMAIN: Define a domain that belongs to ad-users (to block password reset). *

 # Options Bulk Import (Define Constants)
+These options imports all users avabile in active directory nightly.

 - AD_BULK_IMPORT: Turn on or off bulk import (true/false)
 - AD_BULK_IMPORT_USER: User account that can read all items in the ad
 - AD_BULK_IMPORT_PASSWORD: Password to the account name above